Anindita123-code/Milestone3_Data_Centric/README.md

 ### Acknowledgements
 * I have been inspired to take up the book review project oweing to my daughters love of reading story books, taken after my husband, who loves to share his opinion on books he has read
 * I am thankful to my mentor for guiding me appropriately to come this far.

+### Contact
+In case of further questions and concerns please feel free to reach out to me at aninditasom@gmail.com.